 The Sinton Instruments WCT-120 system is a standardised lifetime tester that is widely used by research laboratories and PV companies around the world.
 The system measures the effective lifetime of a silicon sample from its impedance and the incident light intensity.
 Besides measuring the effective lifetime, the system also provides the implied Voc and the emitter saturation current density j0.
 There is also the option to control the sample temperature in the range of 30-190°C.

-External quantum efficiency (EQE) and total reflectance (R) measurements on the active area of the solar cell (i.e., between metallisation fingers) enable detailed current loss analysis and the identification of areas of improvement in diffusion lengths and light management.
+External quantum efficiency (EQE) and total reflectance (R) measurements on the active area of the solar cell (i.e., between the metallisation fingers) enable detailed current loss analysis and the identification of areas of improvement in diffusion lengths and light management.
 The PVE-300 allows quick and localised measurements of both EQE and R over a wavelength range of 300 – 1700 nm for various types of solar cells.

 This Raman system, which is compatible with microscopes, spectrometers and sampling accessories, is capable of extracting material information by observing the inelastic scattering of laser light in the visible range.
 The laser light interacts with the crystal lattice vibrations within the material, causing losses or gains in energy (and hence wavelength changes in the scattered light) during the scattering process.
 It results in a Raman spectrum as a function of wavenumber, where known peak positions from the literature allow the identification of materials.
-The relative peak intensities and peak shifts give in-depth information with regards to the materials, such as strain and stress information.
+The relative peak intensities and peak shifts provide important information with regards to the materials, such as strain and stress information.

 The FTIR spectrometer, which measures how much a sample absorbs infrared light at each wavelength where dipoles of the molecules change during vibration, is used to characterise the chemical composition of materials.
 Its purpose-built accessories and integrated software allow a surface analysis of materials (i.e. solid, liquid or gas) using attenuated total reflection (ATR) as well as a fully automated mapping analysis of samples with a relatively high resolution (~ 0.07 cm-1).
 It is ideally suited for the analysis of the composition of thin films like amorphous silicon, silicon oxide, silicon nitride and aluminium oxide.